 As we’ve already discovered, compiling a limited company’s annual accounts is a sizeable task.

-A small firm or accountants may charge £500-800 as a one-off fee to compile your accounts and submit your Corporation Tax Return (CT600).
+A small firm or accountant may charge £500–£800 as a one-off fee to compile your accounts and submit your Corporation Tax Return (CT600) in straightforward cases.

-This is assuming that your accounts are fairly simple.
-There might be additional time-based or one-off fees if things are more complicated.
+This assumes that your accounts are fairly simple.
+If your accounts are more complicated, there may be additional time-based or one-off fees.

 The annual accounts process involves gathering required information (bank statements, receipts, etc.), preparing the profit and loss statements and balance sheets for each missing year, and then filing the accounts with Companies House.